Documents show flash crash trader's frenetic business dealings

 Operating his one-man shop from his parents' house in a working class London suburb miles from the financial district, Sarao became the first person to be charged with illegal activities related to the May 2010 rout in the U.S. equity market, which is dominated by far more sophisticated players.

 He is accused of using an automated program to "spoof" markets by generating large sell orders that pushed down prices.
-He then cancelled those trades and bought the contracts at the lower prices.
+He then canceled those trades and bought the contracts at the lower prices.
+[ID:nL1N0XJ34G]

 In 2007, he sent an email to Doubledown Media – the now-defunct publisher of Trader Monthly – inquiring about joining the ranks of the now-shuttered magazine's "30 Under 30" list.
 On an average trading day, he claimed that he could make $133,000.